Dario Šimić: International career

+Šimić played for Croatia national football team between 1996 and 2008.
 On 16 September 2008, Šimić announced his retirement from international football after being a Croatian international footballer for 12 1/2 years.

 Personal life

 Šimić is a devout Catholic and organizes pilgrimages.
-He is the owner of Aquaviva company.
+He is the owner of Aquaviva company, a bottled water company. Šimić was detained by Croatian anti-corruption agency USKOK in 2026 for illegally obtaining a permit for a campsite business in Tisno.

 He married Jelena Medić in 2000 with whom he has sons Roko, Viktor, Nikolas and David, the latter of whom has Down syndrome.
 He is the older brother of Josip Šimić and a distant relative of Herzegovinian hajduk Andrijica Šimić.